lambda-andrew/Sprint-Challenge-Applied-JS/README.md

 1. What is the DOM?

-  the DOM is something used to minipulate documents or objects in a broswer
+  the DOM is something used to minipulate documents,items, and objects in a broswer.

 2. What is an event?

-  an event is usaually an input method
+  a event is used to work with functions to and to minipulate data in html

 3. What is an event listener?

-  and event listener is waiting for a input
+  an event listener is waiting for input so something can be changed or used

 4. Why would we convert a NodeList into an Array?

 so we can access it and use it as we like

 5. What is a component?
+there are different types of components there are but the ones we used are build from css html and javascript